Reform UK: Climate change

-In February 2025, Tice said: "There's no evidence that man-made CO2 is going to change climate change.
-Given that it's gone on for millions of years, it will go on for millions of years."
-In April 2025 Farage said that the current government's net zero policy was "lunacy" and that "this could be the next Brexit – where Parliament is so hopelessly out of touch with the country.”
+In April 2025, Farage said that the current government's net zero policy was "lunacy" and that "this could be the next Brexit", "where Parliament is so hopelessly out of touch with the country.”
+In response, the Secretary of State for Energy Security and Net Zero Ed Miliband accused him of peddling "nonsense and lies".
 In July 2025, Reform UK's Mayor of Greater Lincolnshire, Andrea Jenkyns, said, "Do I believe that climate change exists?
 No."